|Can you guess where this is heading?|

 "A younger language, totally free of outside influences until a few centuries ago.
 As a result, its linguistic components are unique and translation into any language except Common is all but impossible." (p.
 8, Gygax 1980)This works well with the chronology which sets the Oeridian Reckoning of years as the most youthful calendar in Oerik--other than the Aerdian Empire's conflated "Common Year" of course--by 1500 years.
 But how could a people whose homeland was in such close proximity to another, older culture--the Bakluni--develop a language so alien from their neighbors?
 And what happened 1220 years ago that made these people start a new calendar?

 On our planet this would be a mystery indeed.
 But Oerth is, happily, a fantasy setting where all sorts of cool stuff goes down.
 It's entirely possible that the Oeridians were gated in from another plane; possibly by some deity or even the powerful wizards of the Bakluni; these were, after all, the same dudes who brought down the Rain of Colorless Fire.

 But there's another, more bizarre, explanation for how these foreigners arrived in the Flannaes; an explanation that has its roots in the body of Greyhawk literature: they came from space, Battlestar Galactica style.
-This would explain the foreignness of their language and the evasiveness of their chroniclers regarding their national origins.
-It might also explain the recency of their calendar: it marks the year that they arrived on Oerth.
-But, best of all, there is already a history of alien landings in the area: we all know about the spaceship that crashed into the Barrier Peaks which are, conveniently enough, between the Duchy of Geoff and the land of Ull.
+There is, after all, a history of alien landings in the area: remember the spaceship that crashed into the Barrier Peaks near the land of Ull?